omgo101/Data-analyst-assignment-/README.md

 # Data-analyst-assignment-
-upload of Data analyst assignment
+## upload of Data analyst assignment
+1)tableau assignment of 6.5